TokyoTG/snh/README.md

 CLONING AND SETTING UP XAMPP

--clone this repo using this command: "git clone https://github.com/TokyoTG/snh.git" \n -place the cloned repo root folder(snh) containing all files in your XAMPP htdocs folder ("C:\xampp\htdocs\") -start your XAMPP Apache services and copy this link: http://localhost/snh/ in your browser.
+-clone this repo using this command: "git clone https://github.com/TokyoTG/snh.git" -place the cloned repo root folder(snh) containing all files in your XAMPP htdocs folder ("C:\xampp\htdocs\") -start your XAMPP Apache services and copy this link: http://localhost/snh/ in your browser.